6 issues per year (January ,March, May, July, September, November)

 International Journal of Networks and Systems (IJNS) is committed to ensuring ethics in publication and quality of articles.
 In order to maintain the standards of publication ethics IJNS takes all possible measures and steps against any publication misconducts.Authors while submitting their manuscript to the IJNS journal for publication should ensure that their work is entirely original work, and if the work and/or words of others (whole or part) have been used, this has been appropriately acknowledged.
 In no case the journal or the editors encourage any type of misconduct, or knowingly allow any type of misconduct to take place.

-IJNS panel is committed to objective and unbiazed peer review process, to prevent any type of conflict of interests between the editorial and review personnel and the reviewed paper.
+IJNS panel is committed to objective and unbiazed peer review process conducted in collaboration with editorial board members and independent referees, to prevent any type of conflict of interests between the editorial and review personnel and the reviewed paper.
 If there are any discrepancy from the above, it should be reported to the email@example.com in order to take required actions immediately.

 Open Access Policy